justinfagnani/dom-templating-api-proposal/packages/hook-framework-demo/README.md

 - Currently only implements the `useState()` hook
 - No `useEffect()`, `useMemo()`, `useCallback()`, or other common hooks yet
-- No JSX syntax for element bindings
+- No way to write element bindings in our JSX syntax
-- No JSX spread binding support
+- No support for JSX spread bindings
 - This is a demo only!

 ## Future Possibilities